CERVICAL MYELOPATHY

 “Cervical Myelopathy is a compressing of the spinal cord and nerves in the neck.
 When we treat this condition, sometimes we recommend exercise and physical therapy, medicines, and sometimes epidural steroid injections.
 If patients do not respond to these conservative treatments, surgery can open up the space available for the nerves.”

-Myelopathy is distinct from other back issues primarily due to its impact on the entire spinal cord.
-Unlike common back problems which are often confined to particular regions causing localized pain, myelopathy involves a broad spectrum of the spinal cord, potentially leading to extensive nerve dysfunction.
-Additionally, while other conditions might compress individual nerve roots causing specific and localized symptoms, myelopathy can result in widespread neurological deficits throughout the spinal cord.
-This widespread effect is what sets myelopathy apart as a particularly complex spine-related health concern.
+Myelopathy stands apart from other back issues due to its impact on the entire spinal cord.
+Unlike localized pain from regional back problems, myelopathy affects a broad spinal cord area, potentially causing extensive nerve dysfunction.
+While other conditions compress specific nerve roots with localized symptoms, myelopathy leads to widespread neurological deficits, marking it as a complex spinal health concern.

 Understanding the Difference Between Myelopathy and Radiculopathy